 Before moving to Albuquerque, Stefanie freelanced in Chicago where she played with the Chicago Symphony for more than a decade in the U.S. and abroad.
 She also served as principal bassoonist for the Chicago Sinfonietta, the Lake Forest Symphony, and the Illinois Philharmonic, performing as an extra musician for other ensembles including the Grant Park Symphony Orchestra.

 As an undergraduate student at The Juilliard School, she was selected by national audition to participate at the Marlboro Music Festival in Vermont, under whose auspices she performed, toured, and recorded.
 She later went on to earn her Master’s degree from Northwestern University and her Doctor of Musical Arts degree from Texas Tech University in Lubbock, Texas.
-While not working, Stefanie enjoys spending time with her husband, composer Daniel Paul Davis, and their two dogs, Mishka, Dog of Mystery, and Wolfgang the Wonder Mutt.
+While not working, Stefanie spends time walking her dogs, Wolfy, Moose and Birdie, and preparing the music of her late husband, Daniel Paul Davis, for publication.